-- 6.1 Involve staff in service redesign discussions using the service redesign toolkit. - 6.2 Attach the summary EIA to each consultation document, and continue to assess equality impacts through the consultation process. - 6.3 Ensure the council's relevant policies and procedures are equitably and appropriately applied (e.g. redeployment, development of new post details etc) to ensure that no adverse impact is created for employees in minority groups.
-Use staffing equalities data to inform decision-making. - 6.4 Review vacant posts, use of agency employees etc to minimise the impact on current substantive post holders. - 6.5 Manage redeployment at a corporate level. - Where proposals may result in a reduction of posts consider the offer of voluntary redundancy to mitigate the impact of potential compulsory redundancy processes.
-Ensure processes and criteria related to selection for voluntary redundancy are clear and transparent and use the compensation panel appropriately. - 6.7 Where there will be a potential compulsory redundancy situation, ensure that selection processes are clear and unbiased, and that processes take into account any individual needs. - 6.8 Ensure managers involved in selection have attended the Fair and Inclusive briefing sessions, completed corporate recruitment and selection training and are signposted to the Equality & Diversity training opportunities. - 6.9 Ensure that managers delivering service changes are appropriately supported and advised in relation to all employee equalities. - 6.10 Ensure all employees are offered one to one meetings to discuss their circumstances and any concerns they may have. - 6.11 Ensure staff and managers are aware of the range of support and training available during the consultation process regarding mental health support including individual reasonable adjustments, staff wellbeing information, counselling services and occupational health/risk assessment support where required.
+- 6.1 Involve staff in service redesign discussions using the service redesign toolkit. - 6.2 Review the summary EIA prior to consultation, and produce a more detailed EIA when the detail of the staffing impacts become known, and continue to assess equality impacts through the consultation process. - 6.3 Ensure the council's relevant policies and procedures are equitably and appropriately applied (e.g. redeployment, development of new post details etc) to ensure that no adverse impact is created for employees in minority groups.
+Use staffing equalities data to inform decision-making. - 6.4 Review vacant posts, use of agency employees etc to minimise the impact on current substantive post holders. - 6.5 Manage redeployment at a corporate level. - 6.6 Where proposals may result in a reduction of posts consider the offer of voluntary redundancy to mitigate the impact of potential compulsory redundancy processes.
+Ensure processes and criteria related to selection for voluntary redundancy are clear and transparent and use the compensation panel appropriately. - 6.7 Where there will be compulsory redundancy ensure that selection processes are clear and unbiased, and that processes take into account any individual needs. - 6.8 Ensure managers involved in selection have attended the Fair and Inclusive briefing sessions, completed mandatory corporate recruitment and selection training and are signposted to the range of Equality & Diversity training opportunities available. - 6.9 Ensure that managers delivering service changes are appropriately supported and advised in relation to all employee equalities. - 6.10 Ensure all employees are offered one to one meetings to discuss their circumstances and any concerns they may have. - 6.11 Ensure staff and managers are aware of the range of support and training available during the consultation process regarding mental health support including individual reasonable adjustments, staff wellbeing information, counselling services and occupational health/risk assessment support where required.